Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

   measures wall-clock submit→completion across eight threads that are spawned and joined per trial, on a loaded desktop OS.
 The SOR's multi-venue split and reroute cascade needs more cross-thread round trips than naive's single dispatch, so it looks *slower* on that metric by construction.
-Since venue latency became a simulated delay it is also dominated by *modelled* wire time — most of the reported figure is the simulator deliberately waiting, not code executing, which is why the numbers jumped roughly 400 µs when the latency model landed.
-The program prints this caveat itself rather than burying it.
-  `bench_lob` and `bench_sor` are the clean, threading-free latency measurements — the book and the routing decision respectively.
+It is also dominated by *modelled* wire time: roughly 400 µs of any reported figure is the simulator deliberately waiting out a venue's link time, not code executing.
+The program prints this caveat itself rather than burying it. `bench_lob` and `bench_sor` are the clean, threading-free latency measurements — the book and the routing decision respectively.
 - **The `max` column in both benchmarks is the operating system, not the code.** On this host the timer noise floor — two back-to-back reads with nothing between them — itself records a max in the tens to hundreds of microseconds across a 450k-sample